AllThingsSmitty/allthingssmitty.github.io/_posts/2025/2025-12-01-react-has-changed-your-hooks-should-too.md

 tags: [React]
 comments: true
 views:
-  ga4: 9669
+  ga4: 9683
 ---

-React Hooks have been around for years, but most codebases still use them the same way: a bit of `useState`, an overworked `useEffect`, and a lot of patterns that get copy-pasted without much thought.
+React Hooks have been around since 2018, but most codebases still use them the same way: a bit of `useState`, an overworked `useEffect`, and a lot of patterns that get copy-pasted without much thought.
 We've all been there.

 But Hooks were never meant to be a simple rewrite of lifecycle methods.
 They're a design system for building more expressive, modular architecture.